reactphp/reactphp/src/React/SocketClient/README.md

 2. Complete TCP handshake (2 roundtrips) with remote target IP:port
 3. Optionally enable SSL/TLS on the new resulting connection

-This project is built on top of [reactphp](https://github.com/reactphp/react).

 ## Usage

 In order to use this project, you'll need the following react boilerplate code